thewecas/mongodb/Readme.md

 ## Projection

-- selecting a subset of fileds or columns
+- selecting a subset of fields or columns

 ```
 db.collection.find(